araobp/unity-sabae/README.md

 ## Motivation

-I expect that digital twin with WebRTC will become a killer-app for remote sales and remote marketing in the era of 5G.
+I expect that digital twin will become a killer-app for remote sales and remote marketing in the era of 5G.

-It will be something like a call center with digital twin.

-This project is to prove that my expectaion on digital twin is right.

 ## Goal of this project